Bushfire recovery control program

 - Horses sent to knackery: 14

-- 1 mare died while being held in the trap yards due to a suspected head injury.
+- 1 mare and 2 colts died in separate incidents while being held in the trap yards due to suspected head or neck injuries.
+1 mare died in the NPWS temporary holding yards due to a suspected head injury.
 No other horses were injured.
 Horse deaths in trap yards are a very rare occurrence in the history of the trapping and removal program.

-- The control program is ongoing and likely to continue for the remainder of the year.
+- The control program is ongoing and will continue in 2021.